Architect Kevin Deevey on the relationship between

 3. How big is the ‘shed working’ trend, why has it become so popular, and how does it relate to your work in UX?

 I don’t have a good view of the trend of shed working and most of my knowledge is gleaned from somewhat superficial media.
 My feeling is that the emergence of tele/remote work and more importantly the growth of entrepreneurship in the latest generation of workers means that more and more knowledge workers are working from their homes.
+Also the creation of mentoring software means you no longer have to be in the same workspace as someone physically to provide training or workload.
+Employers worried that communication would be limited which used to be the case for working remotely, but modern technology has solved that issue.
 Rife with distractions in their homes, and often graced with large suburban lots, many of these workers have looked to their ‘shed’ as ideal quiet, productive spaces.
 It certainly is a privileged experience ( having the extra space, wifi, and means to make it work), but also speaks to frugality and the ‘startup’ mentality.
 Ideally, the sheds will be outgrown as success forces the occupant to bigger spaces to accommodate clients and staff.

 There isn’t any real correlation between my UX work and shed working, but interestingly, we can certainly point to the increasing importance of technology companies to the growth of telework, the growth of technology and the idea that businesses are trying to better user experience with technology is only advancing at a rapid rate, which is why companies like springboard offer bootcamps for those of you who wish to become a UX designer.